 Living here is very private, thanks to the bridge built in 1822 to connect Vietri Sul Mare to Positano. «Surely, this bridge gave Atrani more intimacy and a relaxed atmosphere.
 We could trace its construction thanks to Vista di Atrani, an Austrian artist Joseph Rebell’s painting in 1818 that doesn’t portray the bridge.
 Instead, only a road leads to the sea along with the Collegiate of Santa Maria Maddalena.»

 The echo of the past

-If we stand in the square Umberto I and listen to the quiet village’s rhythm, we can also see the Church of San Salvatore de Birecto and its bell tower that “chimes the hours, even if time cannot be defined here.” «We are talking about one of the most ancient monuments in the Amalfi Coast.
-Created during the X century, San Salvatore is an important asset of cultural and religious heritage.
-It has been said that the investiture ceremony of the Amalfi Duke took place there,» says Bonaventura Esposito, researcher and expert on the religious history of the Amalfi Coast.
+If we stand in the square Umberto I and listen to the quiet village’s rhythm, we can also see the Church of San Salvatore de Birecto and its bell tower that “chimes the hours, even if time cannot be defined here.” «We are talking about one of the most ancient monuments on the Amalfi Coast.
+Created during the X century, San Salvatore is an important cultural and religious heritage asset.
+It has been said that the investiture ceremony of the Amalfi Duke took place there,» says Bonaventura Esposito, researcher, and expert on the religious history of the Amalfi Coast.

 The timeless journey